pimarc/pms50-gns530/readme.md

 ## Weather radar
 This is a not standard feature (not available in original GNS530) so by default it's not activated.
 In order to activate it, you must set the entry "weather_radar: on" into the config.json file.
 When the weather radar is activated, you can display a legend by setting the entry "weather_legend: on" into the config.json file.
 The weather radar is then available in the GNS530 from the map NAV page (second NAV page).
-Push the right knob button for switching between radar mode and map mode.
-While in radar mode, use the "ENT" button to toggle horizontal and vertical modes.
-If you have activated the legend, you can toggle its display with the "CLR" button.
+Push the "ENT" button to toggle between map, radar horizontal and radar vertical modes.
+While in radar mode, and if you have activated the legend, you can toggle its display with the "CLR" button.